Former Paulding high school soccer star killed by stray bullet while at work, GBI says

 When officers arrived, they located a woman who had been shot.
 Officials said she died at the hospital.

-GBI officials later identified the victim as 21-year-old Brianna Long, a bartender at The Pier.
+GBI officials identified the victim as 21-year-old Brianna Long, a bartender at The Pier.

-According to the investigation, the bar had closed around 2 a.m. and employees, including Long, were finishing up closing down the bar.
+According to the investigation, the bar had closed around 2 a.m., and employees, along with Long, were finishing up closing down the bar.
 Officials added that many employees and their friends were still inside the bar.

-GBI officials said at 2:30 a.m., gunfire erupted outside the bar and a bullet struck Long as she was finishing her work with another co-worker.
+GBI officials said at 2:30 a.m., gunfire erupted outside of the bar and struck Long as she was finishing her work with another co-worker.

-Investigators determined a dispute that took place outside of the bar was what led to the shooting.
+It was determined that a dispute that took place outside of the bar was what led to the shooting, authorities said.

 The GBI added that there were also patrons in the parking lot at the time of the shooting.